algoverzum/problemset/topics/memoization/mountain-climb/statement/statement.en.md

 * Ascending Rule: You can only move to an adjacent area if its height is exactly one unit greater than the height of your current area (e.g., from a stack of $H$ cubes to an adjacent stack of $H+1$ cubes).
 * Path End: You must continue this upward climb as long as possible.
 The expedition for a particular path ends when you reach an area from which no further moves can be made according to the Ascending Rule.

-Goal: Write a program that determines the maximum number of steps an explorer can take in a single expedition.
+Goal: Write a program that determines the maximum number of steps an explorer can take in a single expedition, and the starting position of such expedition.
 Remember, the path must start on the border and follow all the rules above.
-If no such valid path can be started, the longest distance is 0 steps.
+If no such valid path can be started, the longest distance is 0 steps (and the starting position can be any cell on the side).

 ### Input
 The first line of the input contains a single integer $N$: the size of the square grid.